biringaChi/CADE/README.md

 ## Datasets (D)
 ### D <sub>1</sub> : CREDDATA (In-Distribution Training, Validation & Testing)
 CREDDATA is a benchmark credential dataset that comprises eight embedded credential categories: password (30.44%), generic secret (23.04%), private key (19.64%), generic token (21.65%), predefined pattern (7.14%), (authentication key & token (1.46%)), (seed, salt & nonce (0.85%)), and other(8.16%)}.
-4,583 is the total number of positive observations with groundtruth labeled {T, F}, where "T" indicates a positive class (an embedded credential), and "F" indicate a negative class (inverse of T).
+4,583 is the total number of positive observations with ground-truth labeled {T, F}, where "T" indicates a positive class (an embedded credential), and "F" indicate a negative class (inverse of T).
 Please visit [CREDDATA REPOSITORY](https://github.com/Samsung/CredData) for more information.

 #### Extracting Embedded Credentials
 Unzip repository directories and corresponding metadata